simogasp/tp1/README.md

 ### Build

-To compile and build the code you can
+To compile and build the code you do

  ```
  mkdir build && cd build